 - Make green drinks with kale, spinach, and collard greens.

-Once you get through the three days of fasting, it’s time for another 3 days of blended raw foods.
+Once you get through the three days of fasting, it’s time for another 3 days of reintroducing foods.
 You want to ease your body back into solids, so these three days will help your stomach get accustomed to digesting once more.
+Start with steamed vegetables and move into whole fruits, grains, meat and then dairy.
+If you don’t feel well after eating a certain food, don’t try it again for another few days.
+This may be an indication that you are sensitive to that food.

 Once you come out of the fast, you’ll find that your immune system is all revved up and ready to go!